velesin/jasmine-jquery/README.markdown

 Simply download _jasmine-jquery.js_ from the [downloads page](http://github.com/velesin/jasmine-jquery/downloads) and include it in your Jasmine's test runner file (or add it to _jasmine.yml_ file if you're using Ruby with [jasmine-gem](http://github.com/pivotal/jasmine-gem)).
 Remember to include also jQuery library as jasmine-jquery relies on it.

+For Ruby on Rails I recommend to comply with the standard RSpec and Jasmine frameworks dir structure and keep your tests in `spec/javascripts/` dir.
+I put jasmine-jquery (and other libraries like jasmine-ajax) into `spec/javascripts/helpers` dir (so they are automatically loaded) and fixtures into `spec/javascripts/fixtures` dir.

 ## jQuery matchers

 jasmine-jquery provides following custom matchers (in alphabetical order):